robmab/RallyWorld/wp-content/plugins/custom-sidebars/readme.txt

 > * Import and export custom sidebars – backup and share sidebars
 >
 > Install Custom Sidebars and see for yourself why it's the most popular widget extension plugin available for WordPress with over 200,000 active installs.

-#### Custom Sidebars Is Fully-Loaded

-If you run a design agency, or just want to get rid of the ads, checkout [Custom Sidebars Pro](https://premium.wpmudev.org/project/custom-sidebars-pro):

-* Ad free
-* [24/7 support](https://premium.wpmudev.org/support/) for all things WordPress
-* [Upfront themes, 100+ premium plugins and WPMU DEV services](http://premium.wpmudev.org/join/) – Including speed optimization, managed backups with 10GB cloud storage and security hardening

-Get [Custom Sidebars Pro](https://premium.wpmudev.org/project/custom-sidebars-pro/) for targeted marketing, better widgets for each level of your membership site, or just to clean up bloated content on each page.
-Download and try it for free!

 == Screenshots ==